python-can-define-radio/sdr-course/classroom_activities/080-Sig-interpret-practice-1.md

 <details><summary>The code for the Python block: (<i>click to expand</i>)</summary>

 Note: this code is not meant to be readable.
-Rather, the goal of this exercise is to explore the mystery signal using the Time Sink, Waterfall sink, etc.
+Rather, the goal of this exercise is to explore the mystery signal using the Time Sink, Frequency Sink, etc.

 ```python3
 import numpy as np